-SafeLane Global conducted quarterly canine quality assurance visits, which consisted of an expat canine manager visiting all five operational locations.
+SafeLane conducted quarterly quality assurance visits, which consisted of a canine manager visiting all five operational locations.
 Training was conducted daily for all dogs.

 In 2017, SafeLane Global demobilised all equipment and dog teams successfully and safely back to its kennel facility in Kabul where the dogs were reallocated and deployed to new canine security contracts.

-During the contract the company recorded a significant number of NDD indications, and a record number of NDD indications across all company canine projects.
+During the contract the company recorded a significant number of narcotic indications.
 These indications regularly demonstrated to the client the efficacy of the canine teams present.